ahza64/snipits/backbone/README.md

 ##Broker
 Broker is written in Python.
+It acts as a middle man between the clients and services.
 It is a standalone process:
 ```
 $ python -m backbone.broker start  --help
 Usage: backbone/broker/__main__.py start [<host>] [<port>]